 Conflict of Interest

-UT Southwestern and the Conflict of Interest Office ensure relationships with outside entities do not:
+UT Southwestern and the Conflict of Interest Office ensure that relationships with outside entities do not:

 - Result in improper transfers of state resources to research sponsors or licensees.

-In accordance with federal regulations and university policy all research applications to federal agencies require certification that the investigators conducting the research do not have a conflict of interest, or if a conflict of interest exists, that the conflict is appropriately managed and monitored.
+In accordance with federal regulations and Medical Center policy, all research applications to federal agencies require certification that the investigators conducting the research do not have a conflict of interest, or if a conflict of interest exists, that the conflict is appropriately managed and monitored.
 Additionally, before the IRB can grant final approval of a human research protocol, all study team members listed in the application must submit a Statement of Financial Interest for review by the Conflict of Interest Office.